MicrosoftDocs/VBA-Docs/api/Excel.Axis.DisplayUnitCustom.md

 ## Example

-This example sets the units displayed on the value axis in Chart1 to increments of 500.
+This example sets the units displayed on the value axis on Chart1 to increments of 500.

 ```vb
 With Charts("Chart1").Axes(xlValue)